Skaruts/TIC-80-utils-and-libs/fading system/README.md

 Use whichever you like.
 A word of warning though, the blocking mode is a bit hacky and more complicated, and you can probably achieve the same effect with the regular mode, anyway.
 It also uses `flip()`, which is a function I made that mimicks [Pico-8's flip() function](https://pico-8.fandom.com/wiki/Flip) using coroutines, and which I couldn't make 100% reliable (as explained below in [#Blocking mode](#blocking-mode)).

+## Examples
+I've used this fading system in a [WIP roguelike](https://github.com/Skaruts/Pigventure-or-something).
+There I used both modes.

 ## Regular mode

 The first thing you should do is configure the `_fpal` table in the fading system code according to the palette you're using. '_fpal' stores the colors to which each color fades into.